Northwestern Confederacy: Composition

 The confederacy was periodically supported by communities and warriors from west of the Mississippi River and south of the Ohio River, including the Dakota, Chickamauga Cherokee and Upper Creek.

 By 1790 the Northwestern Confederacy was broadly divided into three large divisions.
-The Iroquois formed a moderate camp who advocated diplomacy with the United States.
+The Haudenosaunee formed a moderate camp who advocated diplomacy with the United States.
 The Three Fires advocated resistance, but were farther removed from the immediate threat of U.S. invasion.
 The Miami, Shawnee, and Kickapoo were immediately threatened by U.S. settlements, and pushed for a hard line against U.S. encroachments.